#Rallies across US demand change

 Tumblr media

-In Animal Crossing, players retreat to a deserted island where they can build homes, modify decorations, and engage with friends—ideal for a period of global self-isolation.
-Hong Kong residents brought their protest art with them, utilizing the game to circumvent political censorship.
+In Animal Crossing, players retreat to a deserted island where they can build homes, modify decorations, and engage with friends—ideal for global self-isolation.
+Hong Kong residents brought their protest art, utilizing the game to circumvent political censorship.
 Joshua Wong, a renowned activist and member of Hong Kong's Umbrella Movement, adds, "Animal Crossing is a place without political censorship, so it is a good place to continue our fight."
 His virtual island is adorned with protest symbols such as a black banner, images of Chinese President Xi Jinping and Hong Kong's Chief Executive Carrie Lam, and the city's famous cherry blossoms.
 Wong and others believe that the game's popularity has made it an unexpected weapon for advocacy.

 The movement's creativity spilled over into the game, with participants creating protest art and famous designs on their islands and posting them online.
 Players like as Li, a young student, began contributing protest-themed art on local forums in the hopes of reaching out to individuals who were less politically engaged.
 Another protester, Fung, utilized the game's design capabilities to create clothes based on Hong Kong's unofficial protest mascots, a pig and a dog, and shared them with pals.
 Animal Crossing allows Hong Kong protestors to remind the world of their message despite lockdowns and limitations.